 The Pump Room, adjacent to the King’s and Queen’s Baths, were a place where “every creature in Bath… was to be seen in the room at different periods” (Northanger Abbey).
 It also features in Persuasion.
 Today the Pump Room is an elegant venue for lunch or afternoon tea.
 It also has a water fountain where you can drink the (supposedly) health giving water.

-The Baths themselves were redeveloped in the 18th century by John Wood the Elder and John Wood the Younger, architects of much of Georgian Bath.
-Jane Austen is known to have visited the Baths, but I can’t find any reference to her characters having done so.
+The Roman Baths themselves were redeveloped in the 18th century by John Wood the Elder and John Wood the Younger, architects of much of Georgian Bath.
+Austen is known to have visited the Baths, but I can’t find any reference to her characters having done so.

-Places Associated With Jane Austen
+Places Associated With Jane Austen In Bath

 - 1 The Paragon (Jane stayed here on her first visit to Bath in 1797)